top of page

 Ed is partner emeritus at Bessemer Venture Partners, where he served in different operational and leadership roles for over 20 years.
 His time in private equity informs his financial and professional decisions, and now he offers his valuable insight to Outward Bound California and the Urban School of San Francisco on their respective boards and investment committees.

-Fazeela is a Partner at Revolution Growth.
-She joined in 2022 with more than 20 years of finance and investing experience with a focus on growth equity in both the private and public markets.
-She serves on the boards of Curbio and Meati.
+Fazeela is a Co Founder and Managing Partner at HealthBridge Innovation Fund.
+She has more than 20 years of finance and investing experience with a focus on growth equity in both the private and public markets.
 Fazeela holds an MBA from Harvard Business School and a B.S. in chemical engineering with a minor in economics from Cornell University.
 In addition to her work experience, Fazeela is the Chair of the Advisory Council of Cornell University’s Robert F. Smith School of Chemical and Biomolecular Engineering.
-She is originally from Singapore.

 Erin Sietstra is the Head of Investments at Hopelab, where she leads venture investments in companies that aim to improve the mental health and well-being of teens and young adults.
 Prior to Hopelab, she led Transactions and Business Analytics at Johnson & Johnson Innovation, and began her career as a strategy consultant at Leerink Partners, a healthcare-focused boutique.
 Erin holds an MBA with a Certificate in Public Management & Social Innovation from Stanford and a BA in Biology from Harvard.